schellenberg/computerscience20/docs/_sources/Python/Overview/AppJarPopups.rst.txt

 .. topic:: Quick Overview of Day

-    Triple quoted strings can span multiple lines.
+    Triple quoted strings can span multiple lines, and contain other types of quotes.
 Getting user input with a pop-up window using the appJar module.
 Work on a Python assignment, focused on input/output of strings, and conditionals.

 .. reveal:: curriculum_addressed